 The price of the asset – whether it is stock, commodity, or bond – is subjective.
-Thus, the investor calculates Intrinsic value to set a “standard” whether certain assets overvalued, undervalued, or at a fair price.
+Thus, the investor calculates Intrinsic value to set a “standard” whether certain assets are overvalued, undervalued, or at a fair price.
 Problem is, the calculation of the intrinsic value itself is subjective – it varies from investor to investor.
-So, we have a subjective asset price that measured by another subjective (less subjective by the way) method.
+So, we have a subjective asset price that is measured by another subjective (less subjective by the way) method.
 Could we solve this dilemma?

 Intrinsic Value.
 In This Issue

 What We Should Focus On?
 Using DCF to Determine Intrinsic Value?

 To make $100 you just need a piece of paper and ink the printed properties.
 It may cost you around 16 cents – we don’t know the detail figure but one thing, it is far below $100.
 If someone asks you, is that 16 cents printed note with Benjamin Franklin face overvalued?
 None will nod his head.

 We have two things here.